 You'll find plenty of tours that show off the incredible biodiversity of Belize, both at the beach and in the rainforests.
 Interact with animals during Shark Ray snorkeling tours or horseback riding.
 Visit nature and wildlife reserves for guided tours of Belizean birds, reptiles, and MANY monkeys.

 If you have professional experience working with animals and want to expand your knowledge, you can also find volunteer tours that let you work with marine or rainforest animals that you might not find in the United States.

 Best Time to Visit Belize

 Although prices and tourist activity increases, November to April is the best time of year to visit Belize based on weather and tour options available.
 By May, the humidity mixed with high temperatures can put a damper on the good times.
-Temperatures (and prices) drop by September and crowds will be thinner, but the rain and potential for hurricanes keeps many popular spots closed for the season.
+Temperatures (and prices) drop by September and crowds will be thinner, but the rain and potential for hurricanes keep many popular spots closed for the season.

 What to Look for in a Tour to Belize

-One of the benefits of touring in smaller country like Belize is that you can cover a lot of ground in a shorter amount of time.
+One of the benefits of touring in a smaller country like Belize is that you can cover a lot of ground in a shorter amount of time.
 If you are short on time, or you're not sure where to start, opt for a tour that includes a little bit of everything.

 Many tours include rigorous or potentially dangerous activities, but you shouldn't have any trouble finding tours that are family-friendly, as well.
-The details of the tour should list requirements and skills needed to complete the trip.
+The details of the tour should list the requirements and skills needed to complete the trip.

 Typical Tour Cost